-The average annual turnover of the subgroup into which the company has been placed is determined.
+The average annual turnover of the subgroup in which the company was classified is determined.

 The basic economic value is determined.
-This is the basis for the further determination of the fine and corresponds to the average annual turnover of the subgroup in which the company was placed, divided by 360 (days) and rounded up to the place before the decimal point.
+This is the basis for the further determination of the fine and corresponds to the average annual turnover of the subgroup in which the company was classified, divided by 360 (days) and rounded up to the pre-decimal place.

-A multiplier is derived from the severity of the data protection violation.
-In this respect, the severity of the violation is classified as mild, medium, severe or very severe on the basis of the concrete factual circumstances of the individual case.
+A multiplier is derived from the severity of the data protection breach.
+In this respect, the degree of severity is classified as light, medium, severe or very severe on the basis of the specific circumstances of the individual case.

 The basic value is finally adjusted on the basis of all other circumstances that speak for and against the person concerned.
-These include in particular circumstances relating to the perpetrator and other circumstances, such as a long period of proceedings or the threat of insolvency of the company.
+These include, in particular, circumstances relating to the offender and other circumstances, such as a long duration of proceedings or an imminent insolvency of the company.

-In the end, the five-step procedure described above is not as complicated as it sounds at first.
+In the end, the five-step process described is not as complicated as it first sounds.
 Here is a concrete example:

 Let us assume that a self-employed person had a turnover of €80,000 in the previous year.
 This puts him in the (lowest) subgroup A.I (annual turnover from €0 to 700,000; level 1), the average annual turnover is therefore €350,000 (level 2) and the basic economic value is €972 (level 3).